vspecky/chipper8/README.md

 - [Matthew Mikolay's "Mastering CHIP-8"](http://mattmik.com/files/chip8/mastering/chip8.html)

 Mattmik's website is great for understanding the CHIP-8 language and Cowgod's website is a very concise and helpful reference.

+## Credits
+Thanks to Cowgod for the amazing technical reference.
+All the opcode comments in the code have been directly picked up from their reference.